elastos/Elastos/NonDeveloperGuide/topics/partnerships/README.md

 ---

-### Far Eastern Air Transport - A Taiwan airlien company with 61 years of history
+### Far Eastern Air Transport - A Taiwan airline company with 61 years of history

 Huafu Group and FAT will accept ELA as a payment method for its commodities, services and real estate.
-The Elastos side-chain feature will be specifically applied to their daily operation.
+The Elastos sidechain feature will be specifically applied to their daily operation.
 It will provide a good opportunity and test implementing Elastos features to the real economy and recommend the resources in the real economy or the airline industry needed in the future to Elastos.
 Meanwhile, Elastos can provide Huafu Group and FAT with the consulting and technical support of blockchain operation.

 [Source](https://medium.com/elastos/ela-accepted-as-a-payment-method-in-commercial-airline-industry-4f5cade27dd)